Docs

 Usage

-There are multiple ways to run tests using the addon:
+There are multiple ways to run tests using the addon.

 Storybook UI

-The easiest way to run tests is through the Storybook UI.
-To run all tests for your components, press the Run tests button in the test module at the bottom of the sidebar.
+To run all tests for your whole project, press the Run tests button in the test module at the bottom of the sidebar.

 Alternatively, you can expand the test module to run specific types of tests individually.
 For those test types which have a watch mode (which will automatically re-run relevant tests upon code changes), you can toggle that on or off.